ludreinsalvador/php-equivalent-dashboard/README.md

-# PHP Equivalent Dashboard
+# Php Equivalent Dashboard

-A simple, responsive PHP Equivalent Dashboard that visualizes the exchange rates of foreign currencies to the Philippine Peso (PHP).
+A simple, responsive Php Equivalent Dashboard that visualizes the exchange rates of foreign currencies to the Philippine Peso (PHP).
 Built using **HTML**, **JavaScript**, **Bootstrap 5**, and **Chart.js**, this dashboard displays a clean and interactive line chart comparing multiple currencies' PHP equivalents.

 ![Dashboard Screenshot](dashboard-view.png)